-This boiler is certified as a "Category IV" appliance and requires a special venting system.
+This appliance is certified as a "Category IV" appliance and requires a special venting system.
 The vent system will operate with a positive pressure in the pipe.
 Exhaust gases must be piped directly outdoors using the vent materials and rules outlined in these instructions.
 Do not connect vent connectors serving appliances vented by natural draft into any portion of mechanical draft systems operating under positive pressure.
 Follow the venting instructions carefully.
 Failure to do so will result in substantial property damage, severe personal injury, or death.

 Exhaust and intake are to be piped separately.
-This boiler cannot share a common exhaust or intake with multiple appliances.
+This appliance cannot share a common exhaust or intake with multiple appliances.
 Failure to follow these instructions will result in substantial property damage, severe personal injury, or death.

-- 1. Installation should be made in accordance with the regulations of the Authority Having Jurisdiction, local code authorities, and utility companies which pertain to this type of water heating equipment.

-2. Install the venting system in accordance with these instructions and with the National Fuel Gas Code, ANSI Z223.1/NFPA 54, CAN/ - 3.
-This boiler must be vented with materials, components, and systems listed and approved for Category IV appliances.
+- 1. Installation should be made in accordance with the regulations of the Authority Having Jurisdiction, local code authorities, and utility companies which pertain to this type of water heating equipment. - 2.
+Install the venting system in accordance with these instructions and with the National Fuel Gas Code, ANSI Z223.1/NFPA 54, CAN/CGA B149, and / or applicable provisions of local building codes. - 3.
+This appliance must be vented with materials, components, and systems listed and approved for Category IV appliances.